Moxinilian/macroboard/README.md

 # macroboard

 Utility to turn any keyboard into a macro key board on Linux (via libinput).
-Still in development, not very much tested yet.

 ## Features